AntonioNoack/RemsEngine/README.md

 ## Build It

-The project can be built similar to [Rem's Studio](https://github.com/AntonioNoack/RemsStudio), just the main class now is [me.anno.engine.RemsEngine](src/me/anno/engine/RemsEngine.kt).
+The project can be built like [Rem's Studio](https://github.com/AntonioNoack/RemsStudio), just the main class now is [me.anno.engine.RemsEngine](src/me/anno/engine/RemsEngine.kt).
 All listed libraries need to be added to the project in some way.

 ## Use It